Has-Needs/docs/Has-Needs_Project.md

 - **Erosion of the Rule of Law:** Where accountability is bypassed for the powerful.
 - **Establishment of biased legal structures:** Even where legislation and enforcement exist, the systems inherently favor corporate interests at a level regular humans cannot compete with.
 - **Systemic Inefficiency:** As seen in the catastrophic failures of top-down disaster relief, where aid is paralyzed by bureaucracy while people suffer.
 Worse, where ideology affects disaster response, the infrastructure is not available - even when efficient processes and professional skills do exist.
+- **The Lost Vision:** Attempts to resolve this growing detachment from personal agency suffer from near-total control of our digital narrative by an all consuming drive to re-monetize identity and sell it back to us.
 - **Dehumanization:** Where individuals are treated as "burdens," or "demographics" to be managed, rather than as sovereign beings with inherent value.
 As a rule, their valuable, timely, and relevant inputs are universally ignored by all levels of disaster response.

 ### The Principles of a Solution

+15 years of design effort has been devoted to solving this fundamental architectural problem that the entire aid/governance industry had given up on, much to the disempowering detriment of survivors.
 To solve a problem this deep, a new architecture is required.
 The Has-Needs protocol is built on a set of core tenets designed to directly counter these failures:

 - **Sovereign Identity:** Every user owns and controls their data and identity.
 - **Dignity and Agency:** The system must empower individuals, especially the vulnerable.